Advanced Wine Tasting Techniques

 Judging a wine once it’s in the mouth is a complex exercise.
 Remember that the main goal of the gustative examination of a wine is to judge the balance of the wine.
-We gauge not only the relative strength of the tastes of sweetness, bitterness and sourness (the tastes) in the wine, but also the relative strength of the tactile sensations brought about by the contact of the tannins, acidity, alcohols and moelleux in the wine with the tongue and palate.
-When we judge the balance of a wine, we are judging, at the same time, the juxtaposition of the tastes in the wine and the sensations of astringency, tartness, richness and heat created by the wine:
+We gauge the strength of the tastes of sweetness, bitterness and sourness (the tastes) in the wine.
+Also we gauge the strength of the tactile sensations brought about by the contact of the tannins, acidity, alcohols and moelleux in the wine with the tongue and palate.
+When we judge the balance of a wine, we are judging, at the same time, the juxtaposition of the tastes in the wine and the sensations of astringency, tartness, richness and heat created by the wine.

 Balance of tastes: sweetness balances acidity, and vice versa.
 For this reason, we put sugar into lemon juice to make it more palatable.
 Many people put a lemon slice in their Coca Cola to make it less sweet and more pleasant to drink.
 Sweetness also balances bitterness.
 A cube of sugar makes coffee and tea less bitter.

 Balance of sensations: fatness or richness balances astringency.
 In North America, we put milk in tea and coffee, because the fats in the milk make the astringency of the coffee and tea less noticeable.
 Astringency tends to accentuate tartness, and vice versa.
 Heat (alcohol) balances tartness (acidity), which is felt as freshness, and vice versa.
 A wine with a strong “moelleux” (for example, a dessert wine) needs an equally strong acidity to keep the wine from seeming heavy.